Drew-code/Linear-Regression-Model/README.md

 predictions = lm.predict(X_test) #setting the prediction variable equal to the x test

 ```
-For a visual of the correlation between the features and result, a scatter plat can be made.
+For a visual of the correlation between the features and result, a scatter plot can be made.
 The linear pattern
 of the data points is a good sign and means that the features do have correlation to the result.

 Lastly, it is time to analyize the accuracy of the model.
 This will be done using Mean Absolute Error, Mean Squared Error,